gmonce/nltk_parsing/README.md

-Some notebooks for playing with NLTK
+Some notebooks for playing with NLTK Syntax modules

+1. NLTK Syntax Trees
+2. NLTK Dependency Graphs